iot-edge/iot-edge/README.md

 * *Open* - Built with open source components, free license
 * *Powerful* - For enterprise grade deployment
 * *Extensible* - Stable core with plugin modules for customization
-* *Supported* - Developer tools for server management and plugin development
+* *Supported* - Developer tools for plugin development

 ## What is an Edge Server?